ElOceanografo/MarginalLogDensities.jl/docs/src/index.md

 are *actually* interested in, averaging the log-density over all possible values of the ones we are not.

+!!! warning

+    This package is under development and should still be considered experimental at this point.
+Exercise appropriate caution and check your results if you're using it for anything important.
+Bug reports, pull requests, and new use-cases are all welcome!

 ## Installation

 MarginalLogDensities (MLD for short) requires Julia v1.10 or greater.
 It is a registered